How it works

 • The value of the dispute is lower or higher than a pre-established monetary threshold at a level that does not significantly impair the Consumer's access to complaint handling.

-• The Consumer has not submitted the application to the Conciliation Body Concordia et Ius srl within a pre-established time limit, which must not be less than one year from the date on which the Consumer submitted the complaint to the Professional.
+• The Consumer has not submitted the request to the Conciliation Body Concordia et Ius srl within a pre-established time limit, which must not be less than one year from the date on which the Consumer submitted the complaint to the Professional.

 Operating mode